Fonsecanichs/HBM-Literature/docs/07-Abdomen-Pelvis.md

 ## Pelvis

+- Yang, 2020[@Yang2020]: Three-Dimensional Finite Element Analysis of the Effects of Ligaments on Human Sacroiliac Joint and Pelvis in Two Different Positions

 - @Casaroli2019: What do we know about the biomechanics of the sacroiliac joint and of sacropelvic fixation?
 A literature review

 > Additionally, this study aims to support biomechanical investigations in defining experimental protocols as well as numerical modeling of the sacropelvic structures.
 The sacroiliac joint is characterized by a large variability of shape and ranges of motion among individuals.
 Although the ligament network and the anatomical features strongly limit the joint movements, sacroiliac displacements and rotations are not negligible.